pymupdf/PyMuPDF-Optional-Material/docs/shape.rst

 >>> ...
 >>> img.finish(width=..., color = ..., fill = ..., morph = ...)
 >>> ...
+>>> img.insertText*
+>>> ...
->>> img.commit(overlay = True)
+>>> img.commit()
 >>> ....

 Notes
 ~~~~~~
-1. Each ``finish()`` combines the preceding "elementary" draws into one logical shape, giving it common colors, line width, morphing, etc. Likewise, if ``closePath`` is specified, it will connect the end point of the last draw method with the starting point of the first one.
+1. Each ``finish()`` combines the preceding draws into one logical shape, giving it common colors, line width, morphing, etc. If ``closePath`` is specified, it will also connect the end point of the last draw with the starting point of the first one.

-2. For successfully creating compound graphics, it is important that each draw method uses the end point of the previous one as its starting point.
+2. To successfully create compound graphics, let each draw method use the end point of the previous one as its starting point.
 In the above pseudo code, ``draw2`` should hence use the returned :ref:`Point` of ``draw1`` as its starting point.
-Failing to do so, would automatically start a new path and ``finish()`` may not work as expected.
+Failing to do so, would automatically start a new path and ``finish()`` may not work as expected (but it won't complain either).

+3. Text insertions may occur anywhere before the commit (they neither touch :attr:`Shape.contents` nor :attr:`Shape.lastPoint`).
+They are appended to ``Shape.totalcont`` directly, whereas draws will be appended by ``Shape.finish``.

-3. Each ``commit`` takes all text insertions and shapes and places them in foreground or background on the page - thus providing a way to control graphical layers.
+4. Each ``commit`` takes all text insertions and shapes and places them in foreground or background on the page - thus providing a way to control graphical layers.

-4. Text insertions may occur anywhere before the commit.
-Please take into account, that text inserts are appended to ``Shape.totalcont`` directly, whereas draws will be appended by ``Shape.finish``.

 5. Only ``commit`` will update the page's contents, the other methods are basically string manipulations.
 With many draw / text operations, this will result in a much better performance, than issuing the corresponding page methods separately (they each do their own commit).